comtihon/surveyor/Readme.md

 6. check `kafka` for answers
 7. check answer statistics in `mongodb` (sometimes test is too fast and fails here.
 Just re-run)
 8. check answer statistics via `statistics`
+### Travis test
+Same as full test but without kafka step, as there are some problems with docker, kafka, TravisCI and python-kafka.
 ### Run

     make test_build && make test_install && survey_tester